Happy Thanksgiving Day!

 As soon as we take off our Halloween masks, thoughts of goblins give way to thoughts of gobbling.
 Thanksgiving is the official kickoff to the holiday season and a great time to celebrate with family and friends.
-It even marks the start of Christmas-music season on the radio.
+It even marks the start of the Christmas-music season on the radio.
 But even Scrooge has to love Thanksgiving.
 It arrives before we have a chance to get stressed out over all the Christmas hype and the holiday season.
 You don’t hear folks complaining about having to send out Thanksgiving cards, do you?
 And who can complain about a delicious Turkey Day feast?
 Who doesn’t love pumpkin pie?

 A Native American Holiday